RolandGodon/HAMI/README_anonyme.md

 Here is the list of specific setting which are necessary for running HAMI pipeline:

 - Name of projet
 - Name of the DNA fragment
 - Number of treads used to run some internal process
 - Path to your directory project, as well as data directory and script directory
+- Name of the two first inputs used in HAMI pipeline (or FROGS outputs : abundance and multi-affiliation files )

 - Target taxonomic group
 - ADN length